4 Restaurant Loan Options for Managing Seasonal Cash Flow Fluctuations

 Working capital loans provide restaurant owners with a cash infusion, which is repaid per fixed installments (usually monthly).
 Unlike conventional bank loans, restaurant owners have full control over when, how much, and where they allocate their funding.
 The application process is also rapid, and good credit isn’t mandatory.

-Restaurant Loan Option #2: Merchant Cash Advances
+Option #2: Restaurant Cash Advances

 Technically, merchant cash advances aren’t a type of restaurant loan — they are (as the name implies) an advance on future sales.
 However, since they provide restaurant owners with a rapid cash infusion, they’re part of the restaurant loan conversation.
 Here’s how they work: